Welcome Coffee Growers!

 Coffee Leaf Rust (Hemileia vastatrix)

-Officially confirmed to be found on Oahu, Maui, Lanai and Kona (Hawaii Island).
+Confirmed to be found on Oahu, Maui, Lanai, Kauai, Molokai and Hawaii Island.

 Pruning Methods for the Management of Coffee Leaf Rust and Coffee Berry Borer in Hawaii